yassinebenaid/bunster/README.md

 Unlike other tools, **Bunster** doesn’t just wrap your scripts in a binary—it compiles them down to efficient native machine code, leveraging the powerful Go toolchain.
 This ensures performance, portability, and robustness.

-Technically speaking, **Bunster** is not a complete compiler, But rather a **Transplier** that generates **GO** code out of your scripts.
-Then, opionally uses the **Go Toolchain** to compile the code to an executable program.
+Technically speaking, **Bunster** in fact is a `shell-to-Go` [Transplier](https://en.wikipedia.org/wiki/Source-to-source_compiler) that generates [Go](https://go.dev) source out of your scripts.
+Then, optionally uses the [Go Toolchain](https://go.dev/dl) to compile the code to an executable program.

 **Bunster** targets `bash` scripts in particular.
-The current syntax and features are all inherited from `bash`. other shells support will be added soon.
+The current syntax and features are all inherited from `bash`. additional shells will be supported as soon as we relase v1.

-### Motivation
+### Promises

+In addition to the shell features, We aim to add several custom features to make shell scripts feel like any modern programming language.
+These features are either supported or are planned to be implemented in future. (_consider contributing to help us speed up the develpment cycle_)

-- **Different Shells support**: Bunster currently aims to be compatible `Bash` as a starting move. then other popular shells in future.
+- **Different Shells support**: Bunster currently aims to be compatible `Bash` as a starting move. then additional shells in future.
-- **Security**: as you may guess, humans cannot read machine code, so why not to compile your scripts to such format.
-- **Modules**: something shell scripts lack is a module system, people want to share their code to be used by others, but the infrastructure doesn't allow them.
-Well, **Bunster** introduces a module system that allow you to publish your scripts as a modules consumed by other users.
+- **Modules**: something shell scripts lack is a module system, we aim to introduces a module system that allow you to publish and consume scripts as libraries.
-- **Performance**: You should't be concerned about performance that much, But at least scripts compiled by **Bunster** will not suffer to parse and interpret your scripts everytime you run them.
+- **Static Asset Embedding**: This feature allows you to embed a file's content to a variable at build time. ([Go has one already](https://pkg.go.dev/embed))
+- **Password and Expiration Lock**: Surprisingly, some people have asked for this feature.
+Basically, It allows you to choose an expirity date at build time. the generated program will not work after that date.
+Also you can choose to lock the script using a password. whenever you try to run it, it prompts for the password.

 > [!WARNING]
 > This project is in its early phase of development and is not yet ready for production.
 Not all features are implemented yet.
-But, plenty of them are. [see what features are features so far](https://bunster.netlify.app/supported-features.html).
+But, plenty of them are. [see what features are implemented so far](https://bunster.netlify.app/supported-features.html).

 ### Versionning

-**Bunster** follows [SemVer](https://semver.org/) system for release versionning.
-On each `v0.x.0` release, You would expect adding support for new features (can be new shell feature, improvement in the build process, some custom features ...etc.) .
-On each `v0.N.x` release, you would expect bug fixes and documentation enhancments.
+Bunster follows [SemVer](https://semver.org/) system for release versionning.
+On each minor release `v0.x.0`, You should expect adding new features.
+Code optimization and build improvements.
+On each patch release `v0.N.x`, you should expect bug fixes and/or other minor enhancements.

-Once we reach the `v1.0.0`, you must expect a +90% of compatibility with `bash`.
-A module system, a [static assets embedding capabilities](https://pkg.go.dev/embed) and a plenty of other features to make `shell` scripts feel like any other modern programming language.
+Once we reach the stable release `v1.0.0`, you must expect your bash scripts to be fully compatible with Bunster (_there might be some caveates_).
+All features mentioned above to be implemeted unless the comunity agreed on skipping some of them.

 Adding support for additional shells is not planned until our first stable release `v1`.
 All regarding contributions will remain open until then.

 ### Installation

-Checkout the [documentation](https://bunster.netlify.app) for different ways of installation.
+Checkout the [documentation](https://bunster.netlify.app/installation) for different ways of installation.

 ### Contributing

-Thank you for considering contributing to the **Bunster** project!
+Thank you for considering contributing to the Bunster project!
 The contribution guide can be found in the [documentation](https://bunster.netlify.app).

+This project is developed and maintained by the public community, which includes you.
+Anything in this repository is subject to criticism.
+Including features, the implementation, the code style, the way we manage code reviews, The documentation and anything else in this regard.

+Hence, if you think that we're doing something wrong, or have a suggestion that can make this project better.
+Please consider openning an issue.

 ### Code Of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/yassinebenaid/bunster/tree/master/CODE_OF_CONDUCT.md).
+In order to ensure that the Bunster community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/yassinebenaid/bunster/tree/master/CODE_OF_CONDUCT.md).

 ### Security

 If you discover a security vulnerability within Bunster, please send an e-mail to Yassine Benaid via yassinebenaide3@gmail.com.
 All security vulnerabilities will be promptly addressed.

 Plase check out our [Security Policy](https://github.com/yassinebenaid/bunster/tree/master/SECURITY.md) for more details.

 ### Licence

-The Bunster project is open-sourced software licensed under the [GPL3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The Bunster project is open-sourced software licensed under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).